EmK530/RoLiteRPC/README.md

 Because of the goal of being a "no setup" program, for proper detection you have to join games<br>
 from the Roblox website for RoLiteRPC to properly detect what you are playing.<br>

-Switching games (using in-app or by game teleport) will not be detected properly.
+Switching games (using in-app or by game teleport) will not be detected properly.<br>
+Joining friends will also break detection of what you're playing.

 ## Visual Studio Setup
 In case you want to modify the code for yourself, you'll need to perform the necessary setup.<br>